carpescientiam/CAES-optimization/README.rst

 2. Application use
 -------------------

 The command lines as described below will provide some guidance how to use the model.
-It will be shown how you create a plant and which methodes the created plant provides.
+It shows how you create a plant and which methodes the created plant provides.

 .. code:: python